 Our Guide to Renting Student Accommodation

 For many of you reading this, it will be the first time you’ve rented a property with your friends.
-To help you, we have compiled a check list of useful tips and information to consider before you sign a tenancy agreement.
+To help you, we have compiled a list of useful tips and information to consider before you sign a tenancy agreement:

-- Firstly make sure you’re happy with the group you’re going to live with, don’t feel you have to rush into making a decision as there’s plenty of good quality properties on offer.
+- First, make sure you’re happy with the group you will live with, don’t feel you have to rush into deciding as there’s plenty of good quality properties on offer.

 - Accommodation budget –factor in utility bills if not inclusive, TV licence, contents insurance and food shopping.
 Rents across the region vary greatly.
 Also remember to multiply the weekly rent by 52 weeks and divide by the number of months of your tenancy to obtain the true monthly rent.
 Some landlords like their rent paid termly, over 10 months or yearly.
 Check this before you sign.
-Full time students are except from Council Tax.
+Full-time students are exempt from paying Council Tax.

-- Using a Letting Agent – most agents advertise properties that are owned by a private Landlord and offer a Tenant Find or Fully Managed Service.
-All agents by law have to disclose their fees upfront in their advertising.
-Make sure you are aware of the fees, advance rent and damage deposit, in addition to length of contract.
+- Using a Letting Agent – most agents advertise properties that are owned by a private Landlord and offer a Let Only or Full Management services.
+All agents by law have to disclose their costs/ fees upfront in their advertising.
+Make sure you are aware of the costs, advance rent and damage deposit, in addition to length of contract.
 Most student tenancies are 12 months long.